Basis-Theory/docs/source/includes/api-reference/_atomic_cards.md

   `https://api.basistheory.com/atomic/cards`
 </span>

-Create a new atomic card for the tenant.
+Create a new Atomic Card for the Tenant.

 ### Permissions